Park

 together.
 Couples were talking on the benches.
 Plants were well gardened.

-their bad habit even they weren't their own children.
-The social issue
+even they were not their own children.
+The social issue of taking pet into

-of taking pet into the park was solved with making the pet yard.
+the park was solved with making the pet yard.

 However I noticed later.
 Paris was one of the cities which had the largest